IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 ```sh
 $ ansible-playbook -i inventory.yaml configure-network.yaml
 ```
-The playbook use an existing network to deploy OCP, so it will overwrite DNS nameserver of this network card, please attention other application will not be interrupted.
+The playbook use an existing network to deploy OCP, so it will overwrite DNS nameserver of this network.

 ### Configure bastion